JacobCWBillings/PublicSphereTech/README.md

   ##### &nbsp; &nbsp; Step 1.2.5: Visually analyze knowledge assets for commonalities
   ##### &nbsp; &nbsp; Step 1.2.6: Create front-end-interface for visual analytics

-### Milestone 2: AI assisted Proposal Generation and Review
+### Milestone 2: Sustainable Business: AI assisted Proposal Generation and Review
 The focus of milestone 2 is to build a sustainable business, while also furthering our group's capacities to facilitate multi-agent negotiations.
 One clear community to orient towards is exactly the market of small groups engaged in very detailed negotiations: i.e. the market of grant (or proposal) authorship and review.
 This community faces several key hurdles which are well-served by more adept information I/O:
 - Hurdle 1: Once a good idea is concieved, proposals are time consuming to format to meet review criteria.
 - Hurdle 2: Once a propsal is submitted, the review process is also time-consuming.
 - Hurdle 3: Once reviews are submitted, it is not always the case that proposal authors will immediately understand the importance of reviewer critiques.

 Authors and reviewers, alike, are increasingly turning towards large-language models to help in the proposal process.
 However, the tendency for LLM's to hallucinate makes their routine use in mission-critical communications hazerdous.
 Milestone 2, therefore, aims to formalize the use of LLM's in proposal authorship and review by treating the proposal as a deterministic data object that constrains the LLM's generative output.